lambros-f/paraun_2018/README.md

 There quite some loss of contigs but not as much sequence.

 To verify if this is dataset is meaningful I run BUSCO on the predicted proteome after a MAKER annotation.
+The MAKER annotation was generated with the Bgh pipeline.

 After the annotation I also changed the headers of the fasta and gff to PARAU_XXXXX .
 These files are: paraud2.maker.gff,paraud2.maker.prots.fa etc and correspond to the scaffolds.draft2.500bp.nobact.d20up.fa assembly.

 C:95.4%,S:33.9%,D:61.5%,,F:1.7%,M:2.9%,n:1438